ValenLebepe/from-spreadsheets-to-SQL-database-modernizing-a-growing-company/README.md

 ## 📂 Repository Journey

-In this repository, I take you on the journey where I moved the company from **spreadsheets to a SQL database**, showing the full process of:
+In this repository, I take you on a journey where I moved the company from **spreadsheets to a SQL database**, showing the full process of:
 - **Designing and normalizing the database schema**
 - **Performing ETL and data migration**
 - **Implementing security and creating backups**